Bankruptcy Changes and How They Impact You

 Are you aware of recent bankruptcy changes?
 The Federal Rules of Bankruptcy Procedure (FRBP) can change every year, and recent changes can have an impact on you.
 Every situation is different and requires an analysis by an experienced bankruptcy attorney.
 That is why it is so important that you consult with an attorney to discuss whether bankruptcy changes will affect your recent bankruptcy filing or whether you should file for bankruptcy at all.

 Do not wait to seek our help.
 Find out about changes in bankruptcy laws today.
 Contact Rothschild & Ausbrooks, PLLC, to schedule a free initial consultation.

-At Rothschild & Ausbrooks, PLLC, our Nashville bankruptcy attorneys can help you understand recent changes in bankruptcy laws and how they impact your specific financial situation.
-With more than three decades of experience helping people in Nashville and throughout Tennessee, our attorneys keep up with the latest changes in bankruptcy and how they can impact our clients.
+At Rothschild & Ausbrooks, PLLC, our Goodlettsville bankruptcy attorneys can help you understand recent changes in bankruptcy laws and how they impact your specific financial situation.
+With more than three decades of experience helping people in Goodlettsville and throughout Tennessee, our attorneys keep up with the latest changes in bankruptcy and how they can impact our clients.
 Let us help protect your rights and your financial future.

 Recent Changes in Bankruptcy Law

 As of December 2011, there have been some significant changes in the Federal Rules of Bankruptcy Procedure (FRBP).
 The main change impacts filing a proof of claim.
 This affects claims that creditors make against individual debtors.
 In the past, creditors simply had to attach a writing to support their claim.
 Now under these new amendments, proof of claims must include more detailed information such as an itemized statement.
 If a creditor fails to provide proper proof of claim, he or she can face sanctions.